gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 - Insert a space after an opening action delimiter.
 - Insert a space before a closing action delimiter.
 - Do not add white space removal syntax to action delimiters unless required.
 For example, inline elements like `img` and `a` require whitespace removal on both sides.
+- Call a function or method by its canonical form, even when a legacy alias exists.

+  No → `{{ eq 1 1 }}`\
+  Yes → `{{ compare.Eq 1 1 }}`

+  Exception: pages whose purpose is to document aliases themselves (for example, [templates/introduction](/templates/introduction/#functions) and [quick-reference/functions](/quick-reference/functions/)) may use aliases when specifically illustrating alias usage.

+- Do not update version references to third-party libraries embedded within Hugo (for example, the KaTeX display engine used by the `transform.ToMath` function) unless the embedded library version changes in Hugo's source code.

 ````md {file="content/example.md"}
 ```go-html-template